Finger pointing stifles innovation and agility

-The Product Manager asserted that the inability to reduce time to market was nothing to do with him and his local design team.
+The Product Manager told me that the inability to reduce time to market was nothing to do with him and his local design team.
 Finger pointing towards his marketing and manufacturing colleagues, his most memorable sound bite was that “the Chinese are thirty years behind the West”.

-At a project progress meeting in China a few weeks later, he rejected the Chinese Production Manager’s request to eliminate a two week shipping delay from the programme.
-The Project Manager said that this would add $10,000 in air freight costs in justifying his refusal.
+At a project progress meeting in China a few weeks later, the Product Manager refused the Chinese Production Manager’s request to eliminate a two week shipping delay from the programme because it would incur an additional air freight cost of $10,000.

-I asked the Production Manager how much revenue the organisation would lose due to a two week delay in production start caused by the Product Manager’s refusal.
+I asked the Production Manager how much revenue the organisation would lose due to the two week delay in production start caused by the Product Manager’s refusal.

-This was the era before smart phones, when very few people even had PDA’s.
-Silence fell as the Production Manager pulled a handheld computer from his pocket and tapped in a few figures to the business model he’d programmed in.
+This was the era before smartphones and very few people had even seen a handheld computer.
+Silence fell as the Production Manager pulled a small handheld computer from his pocket and tapped a few figures into the business model he’d programmed.